 The Computer Fraud and Abuse Act (CFAA) is designed to specifically target hacking.
 While passed originally in 1986, the law has been amended multiple times.
 The most recent changes brought it under the Identity Theft Enforcement and Restitution Act.
 The law gives the federal government very broad powers to counter any computer activity it feels may threaten government, banking, or businesses.

 While designed specifically to target hacking, this law in its broadest interpretation can be used to target any illegal downloading of information.
 The activity in the act can also be used to punish those who are not directly involved in such crimes.
 For example, if your friend illegally downloads music or videos and passes them on to you, the CFAA may be used to punish you.
-Or if you loan your copy of a DVD to a friend knowing they intend to make a copy of it, you may be targeted under the CFAA.

 The CFAA also specifically covers unauthorized access or use of a computer or computer service.
 This means if you use a software or website in a way outside of the terms of service you agreed to, you could be charged under the CFAA.
 For example, Facebook prohibits using its service with a false name.
 If you create an account that does not use your real name, you are technically in violation of the CFAA.